ericaltenburg/interviewPrep/notes/amazon_behavioral.md

 #.
 Why did you choose to work at Amazon?
 #.
 What does your day to day look like?
 #.
 What sort of projects have you worked on?

+# Virtual On-site Questions

+1. What did you do yesterday?
+#.
+With the new delta variant coming up, do you expect it to have an impact on the projects timeline?
+#.
+How did/does your team stay connected with work from home?
+#.
+What is the biggest challenge your team is working on right now?
+#.
+What does the structure of the team for contact and its related teams?
+    How do they interact on a day to day basis?
+    Are there any projects where you've had to work with multiple teams?
+#.
+What is the endgame or northstar goal of the team/project your currently working on?